What are Detached Condos

 A detached condo is a standalone housing unit in a condominium community, offering many of the same perks as traditional condo living.

-• Standalone structure, meaning no shared walls with neighbors.
+• Standalone structure with no shared walls with neighboring units

 Do Detached Condos Offer Privacy?